rehierl/node-tree-outliner/1-3-set-theory/_todo.md

-draw non-crossing borders around subtrees - in an unordered tree, the subtrees are ordered only if one subtree is a subtree of the other - in an ordered tree, the subtrees have an additional order - i.e. ordered according to the order of their root nodes -
+draw non-crossing borders around subtrees - in an unordered tree, the subtrees are ordered only if one subtree is a subtree of the other - i.e. ordered according to the order of their root nodes - in an ordered tree, the subtrees have an additional order - i.e. tree-order + child-order -

-hierarchy of sets -> unordered tree - start with non-disjoint sets - end with pairwise disjoint sets - see partition refinement
+hierarchy of sets -> unordered tree - start with non-disjoint sets - end with pairwise disjoint sets - see partition refinement in computer science